PoTsungChen/Shopee-Ecommerce-Sales-Analysis/README.md

 **Product performance:**
 1. The "Home" Category Dominance:
    - Home category accounts for nearly half of all revenue (49.69%) followed by electronics second-largest revenue stream.
-2. Revenue distribution:
+2. Top Product Contributors:
-   - Home products like Microwaves, Tables, and vacuum cleaner and electronics like Monitors and Laptops are the top revenue generators.
+   - Significant revenue concentration is observed in Home Goods, led by Microwaves and Vacuum Cleaners, and Electronics, driven by strong sales in Monitors and Laptops.
 3. Electronics is the Premium Driver:
    - Despite having lower order volume than Home, Electronics maintains the highest Average Order Value (consistently around 26K–27K).
 4. "High-Volume, High-Value" growth drivers: